redcican/BANKSapi/README.md

-# BANKSapi
+# MachineLearning NLP Project

-The repository is for the BANKSapi Project.
+The repository is for the Machine Learning NLP Project.

 You can download the notebooks and model weights from [this link](https://drive.google.com/file/d/1TNdNkg4LLA8ZXgh5ooUMICpC7uO3GbMe/view)